FilipNest/filter/readme.md

 * Navigate to a directory you want to store stuff like message data and files in.
 * Run `filters` + optional config parameters

-If this doesn't work you may need to run `npm link` before running the last command.

 #### From git/files

 * Clone or download this via git or otherwise